LegendaryAI/imprompt-sdk/docs/source/sdk/marketplace_api/update_a_workflow_in_a_catalog.rst

    * - Field
      - Type
      - Description
-   * - plugin_external_id
-     - string
-     - The external id of the plugin to be added to the catalog.
    * - priority_ranking
      - integer
      - The priority ranking of the plugin in the catalog.
 The lower the number, the higher the priority.
 If not provided, the plugin will be added to the end of the catalog.